 Nicholas contacted a large Swiss company and asked what it would take to gain access to spare parts, in short they told him he was too old, too dumb and unwilling to invest in the right equipment.
 Even if he sent his son, Josh, to Switzerland to complete in-house training, the access to spare parts would never be granted.

-The obvious problem was that you, the consumer, are instantly adversely affected.
+The obvious problem was that you, the consumer, were instantly adversely affected.
 You no longer had a choice in where your watch was to be repaired.
 The Swiss had created a monopoly on the servicing of their watches.
 The second and longer term issue was that independent watchmaking in Australia was on the road towards extinction.
 Without spare parts, the skills, knowledge, and brick and mortar business would be lost forever.

 In an act of rebellion against this, Nick decided that he would prove to the Large Swiss brands that Australian watchmakers were smart, young and willing to invest.
 He decided to build his own watch.

 This watch, called the "0/9" in it's infancy, was a statement- "you say we can't repair watches, well here- we built one". the 0/9 was a put-together watch, utilising off-the-shelf components limited to nine pieces.
 He posted this first watch series on his email newsletter, and that afternoon received more than 100 orders.
 Overwhelmed with the response, a re-assessment of the project was required.
 The 0/9 was completely redesigned.
-Custom components were to be made: improving the robustness, reliability, and repairability. and so, after a few months of backwards and forwards with 12 different overseas suppliers, the "Rebelde" series was born.
+Custom components were to be made: improving the robustness, reliability, and repairability. and so, after a few months of backwards and forwards with 12 different overseas suppliers, the "rebelde" series was born.

 The next step